What care do I need?

 Call the helpline:

-- if your problem isn't an emergency or if you're not sure
+- if your problem isn't an emergency

-- to be connected to the after hours GP helpline
+- to be connected to the after-hours GP helpline

-- to find your nearest services
+- to find your nearest health services

 The healthdirect Symptom Checker is an online tool that can help you understand your symptoms and decide what to do next.